-Telematics for vehicles provides a digital mapping of a vehicle’s operation, assisting fleet managers to fathom where improvements can be inculcated to achieve accident deterrent measures and driver safety regulations.
+Telematics for vehicles provides digital mapping of a vehicle’s operation, assisting fleet managers to fathom where improvements can be inculcated to achieve accident deterrent measures and driver safety regulations.

 Driver habits can be monitored by Insurance firms using telematics enabling them to more precisely determine risk factors and insurance premiums can be adjusted consequently.

 Geofence can be incorporated to ensure vehicles operate within a designated area and offering off-road farm vehicle discounts.